Sunday, 27 August 2017

 Love music but, my actual industry knowledge is poor :(

-Being a black woman is not something I've always been comfortable with.
+Being a Black/Brown woman is not something I've always been comfortable with.

 Being open about anxiety for the first time on my blog made me anxious, go figure...